fkadibs/kitsune/README.md

 KsbEu mfJf LZ JfpfL YZTJ iCpphZJw
 ```

-You can generate ciphertex from an existing Kitsune `.ttx` file, providing a string as a command-line argument.
+Generate ciphertex from an existing Kitsune `.ttx` file, providing a string as a command-line argument.

 ```console
 $ kitsune example.ttx -c "Creating more ciphertext"